radvansky-tomas/SwiftReedAssignment/README.md

 * Every image load is performed on main thread
 * Its storyboard + autolayout based -> fully responsive

+### TODO

+* use COCOAPODS
+* replace json parsing with AFNetworking library
+* replace image loading with SDWebImage to support caching

 **Free Software, Hell Yeah!**